MikaO13/Titanic-Classification/README.md

 EDA (Exploratory Data Analysis) to understand the dataset, with graphing of some features to visualize what might suggest higher likelihood of survivability

-Feature extraction to create/combine initial features into more meaningful features for the purpose of classifying survival
+Feature engineering to create/combine initial features into more meaningful features for the purpose of classifying survival

 Feature selection to remove data unhelpful towards solving the classification problem